senx/warp10-spark-examples/README.md

 There is no doubt time series data are becoming more and more important in many different verticals.
 The growing number of time series databases is a clue this trend is here to stay.

 Different TSDBs target different use cases, some do monitoring, others do finance, yet others specialize in IoT.
 They all come with their own way of querying or manipulating the data.
 Some TSDBs can only be used as dumb data stores, relying on external tools for processing the data, while others provide more advanced analytics capabilities.
 Most TSDBs claim they are scalable, and to some extent this is true.

-But when it comes to processing or analyzing massive historical data sets, no TSDB actually works and they will all recommend the use of tools such as Spark.
+**But when it comes to processing or analyzing massive historical data sets, no TSDB actually works and they will all recommend the use of tools such as Spark**.
 And this is when problems arise.

+## Main issue

 The main issue with the use of Spark on time series data is that time series are not a type of data that can be manipulated natively and that Spark lacks built-in functions to perform time series manipulation on its data frames.
 There have been some efforts in the past to make Spark time series aware, [spark-ts](https://github.com/sryza/spark-timeseries) was a package backed by Cloudera, it was created to bring time series forecasting to Spark, unfortunately it is no longer maintained.

 More recently, the hedge fund [Two Sigma](https://www.twosigma.com/) has presented the [Flint](https://www.twosigma.com/articles/introducing-flint-a-time-series-library-for-apache-spark/) library, an extension to PySpark which brings the notion of TimeSeriesDataFrame.
-This latter effort is very finance oriented and does not seem to be actively maintained since the last activity on [GitHub](https://github.com/twosigma/flint) dates back more than two years.
+This latter effort is very finance-oriented and does not seem to be actively maintained since the last activity on [GitHub](https://github.com/twosigma/flint) dates back more than two years.

 This leaves the Spark ecosystem with little to no alternative other than crafting custom UDFs to work on time series data, [koalas](https://koalas.readthedocs.io/en/latest/) being the most recent initiative.
 The analytics approaches of most TSDBs cannot be used in Spark since in the vast majority of cases they are limited to working inside those very TSDBs.

-But there is hope, the Warp 10 Time Series Platform has, since its very inception, separated its storage and analytics capabilities, making it possible to use the Warp 10 Analytics Engine features on data not residing in the Warp 10 Storage Engine.
-As part of this approach, the Warp 10 Analytics Engine has been integrated with Spark to augment it with the power of WarpScript and WarpLib.
+**But there is hope**.
+The [Warp 10 Time Series Platform](https://warp10.io/) has, since its very inception, separated its storage and analytics capabilities, making it possible to use the Warp 10 Analytics Engine features on data not residing in the Warp 10 Storage Engine.
+As part of this approach, the Warp 10 Analytics Engine has been integrated with Spark to augment it with the power of [WarpScript](https://blog.senx.io/warpscript-101-about-the-syntax/) and WarpLib.

 This means that any effort you may have put in crafting custom macros can be leveraged by using those pieces of code in your Spark jobs, no need to rewrite anything.
 And should you switch to Flink later, know that the same integration exists for it, thus increasing your ROI a little more.

-# The philosophy of the Warp 10 Spark integration
+## The philosophy of the Warp 10 Spark integration

 The Spark framework is written in Scala and any Spark job is handled by a coordinated army of Java Virtual Machines.
 When using Spark via PySpark or SparkR, external interpreters for those languages must be spawned and data moved back and forth between the JVM where it natively resides and those external programs where processing happens, so even though Spark allows to scale data processing done in Python or R this is done in a very inefficient manner and in the cloud era we live in it could lead to extraneous costs since resources are not optimized.
-For a deep dive in the PySpark execution model you can read this [blog post](https://steadbytes.com/blog/pyspark-runtime-architecture/).
+For a deep dive in the PySpark execution model, you can read this [blog post](https://steadbytes.com/blog/pyspark-runtime-architecture/).

-The Warp 10 Analytics Engine executes on the JVM, this means that its integration in Spark will avoid those costly data transfers, thus offering better performance and reduced resources.
+The Warp 10 Analytics Engine executes on the JVM, this means that **its integration in Spark will avoid those costly data transfers, thus offering better performance and reduced resources**.
 The integration is done via functions which can be leveraged in your Spark DAG (when working with the Java or Scala API) or called from SparkSQL statements.
 This latter possibility is the only one supported when working in PySpark, but the SparkSQL functions will still run inside the JVM.

-When working with WarpScript or FLoWS, most of the time you manipulate Geo Time Series or GTS Encoders which were retrieved from a storage backend.
-The philosophy of the Spark integration is identical, load data from whatever source, create chunks of GTS or GTS Encoders, process those chunks in Spark transformations using WarpScript and pass the results to the rest of your job.
+When working with WarpScript or [FLoWS](https://blog.senx.io/introducing-flows/), most of the time you manipulate [Geo Time Series](https://blog.senx.io/working-with-geo-data-in-warp-10/) or GTS Encoders which were retrieved from a storage backend.
+The philosophy of the Spark integration is identical, load data from whatever source, create chunks of GTS or GTS Encoders, process those chunks in Spark transformations using WarpScript, and pass the results to the rest of your job.

-## In practice
+### In practice

 The actual code of the Warp 10 Analytics Engine integration in Spark is simply an external package that can be loaded by Spark when you submit your job.